2018 Frequently Asked Questions

 I've registered for the conference but would like to connect with other attendees prior, during, and even after the event.
 Is that possible?

+Yes!
 We have created a Facebook group where attendees are welcome to discuss travel and housing logistics, conference happenings, or even to coordinate extracurriculars for their weekend trips to Pittsburgh.

-In addition, we have created a hashtag (#cnfwc17) that attendees can use for discussion on Twitter, Facebook, and Instagram, and which can also be used during the conference weekend to share updates about the conference experience.
+In addition, we have created a hashtag (#cnfwc18) that attendees can use for discussion on Twitter, Facebook, and Instagram, and which can also be used during the conference weekend to share updates about the conference experience.

 I’m a student who has registered for the conference.
 Where do I go?

 We will have a special registration table for students.
 You must present a current student ID to be allowed into the conference.
-If you purchased the wrong admission pass by mistake, or if you cannot provide a current student ID, then you will be asked to pay the difference for the general admission price.
+If you purchased the wrong admission pass by mistake, or if you cannot provide a current student ID, you will be required to pay the difference for the general admission price.